Damian McGinty: Glee

 In the third season of Glee, McGinty played Rory Flanagan, a foreign exchange student staying with Brittany S. Pierce's family and befriended by Finn Hudson.
 In his premiere, the season's fourth episode "Pot o' Gold", McGinty performed two solos: Teddy Thompson's "Take Care of Yourself", which showcased his "beautiful range", and Kermit the Frog's "Bein' Green", his "simple, clear-voiced ode to being an outsider rang true and was hauntingly beautiful."
 His initial seven episodes were extended to the end of the third season and he returned for the fourth season Christmas episode, for a total of 18.
 His "smooth and lovely" rendition of "Blue Christmas" was featured on Glee: The Music, The Christmas Album Volume 2, as well as "Home" as a solo, as well as part of numerous group and duet songs.
 McGinty appeared in a humorous sketch about his Irish accent on a MTV "Glee-Cap".

 McGinty has almost half a million fans on X (formerly Twitter).

 Dancing with the Stars

-In December 2022, McGinty was announced as one of the contestants on the upcoming sixth series of the Irish version of Dancing with the Stars in 2023.
-He was partnered with Kylee Vincent.
-McGinty and Vincent reached the final, finishing as joint runners-up to Carl Mullan and Emily Barker.
+McGinty competed on the sixth series of the Irish version of Dancing with the Stars in 2023, partnered with Kylee Vincent.
+They reached the final, which was won by Carl Mullan and Emily Barker.